 New ordinance will make it more expensive to build in Livingston Parish flood zones

 WALKER - A new ordinance is making it more expensive to build in Livingston Parish.
-It requires homes and other projects in flood zones
+It requires homes and other projects in flood zones to be built one foot higher than FEMA's required elevation.

 "It's going to be a struggle for people to bring their houses up higher," Livingston Parish Councilmember John Wascom said.